srguglielmo/SimpleShib/readme.txt

 SimpleShib is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
 SimpleShib handles authentication, not authorization.
 The plugin is kept as simple as possible.

 When a login request is received from a user (`wp-login.php` or `wp-admin/`), the Shibboleth session is verified.
 If the session does not exist, user is redirected to the IdP login page.
-Once authenticated at the IdP, the user is redirected back to WordPress and logged into their WP account.
-If they do not have an existing account, one is created for them.
+Once authenticated at the IdP, the user is redirected back to WordPress and logged into their WordPress account.
+If they do not have an existing account, one is created for them automatically.

 User data (first name, last name, email) is updated in WordPress's database from the IdP data upon every login.

 This plugin has been tested as a mu-plugin on WordPress 4.7 multisite running Apache and PHP 7.0 (via FPM).
 It has not been tested and may not be compatible with other configurations (yet).

 SimpleShib is actively developed on GitHub.
-Please submit any bug reports, pull requests, or other issues on GitHub: https://github.com/srguglielmo/SimpleShib
+Please submit any bug reports, pull requests, or other issues on GitHub: [https://github.com/srguglielmo/SimpleShib](https://github.com/srguglielmo/SimpleShib)

 == Installation ==